topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 # Bug dots

 Drawing and erasing the bugs on the non-magnified maze.
+They are just 1-pixel dots in the maze.

+There are two functions here: one to draw the dots and one to erase them.

 ```code
 DrawBugDot: